reaper47/ind-appointment-checker/README.md

 ## Installation

-1. Download the latest [release](https://github.com/reaper47/ind-appointment-checker/releases/tag/v1.0.0) and `cd` into it.
+1. Download the latest [release](https://github.com/reaper47/ind-appointment-checker/releases/tag/v1.0.0) and unzip it.
 1. Open the .env file to adjust the variables:

     - `TELEGRAM_CHATID`: the chat_id number from the Telegram section above